programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 Storage space:

 - 40 GB for the Docker files of the easydb.
 These grow slowly over time, starting from 8 GB.
-- 50 GB for temporary files as intermediate conversion results or files for the zoom function.
+- 50 GB for temporary files, such as intermediate conversion results or files for the zoom function.
 - 30 GB for the operating system and log messages.
 - 1 GB at least in /boot to accommodate the accumulating kernel versions.
 We recommend to not have /boot separately but instead as part of the root partition.
 - 200% of the storage space of the assets which you want to manage with easydb.
 100% is your assets and another 100% for preview versions.
 If you need additional large preview versions, more.
 Assets and preview versions can be stored on network storage (e.g. NFS).
 The other types of files should not be on network storage.